Ashida Kim on War

 "Doesn't that contradict the act of striking the enemy?"

 "There are five ways to deal with violence.
 Being Human doesn't mean you will never be called upon to fight, nor that you shouldn't or can't enjoy fighting.
-What you must not enjoy is hurting people.
+What you must not enjoy is hurting people, for as sometimes pain is necessary, but you should not take pleasure in causing others pain.
 A Warrior is sometimes forced to kill an evil person in order to protect the innocent.
 He is not expected to enjoy it.
 He does it because it must be done.
 One cannot save all the stray dogs in the world, but if you save one you have accomplished much.
 And when the war is over, he returns to his life.
 A true Warrior has few opportunities to demonstrate his skill.
 A Hunter must hunt every day.
 A Farmer's work is never done."

 "If a man hits you with a stick, you can endure and suffer a beating; you can run away; you can fight back and injure him; you can take the stick away from him; or you can set such an example of kindness and compassion that he is powerless to attack you before he even thinks of it.
 How many fights have been stopped by the appearance of a priest of any religion or a warrior with his sword in his belt who speaks a calming or commanding word?
 Who would strike such a man?
 It is not a matter of any theology, doctrine, swearing an oath, or adhering to any specific code of conduct.
 It is a matter of demeanor and quiet confidence and knowing what is right.
 This is inherent in all people, but not all become Human Beings."